 The Contractor must comply with the AHCCCS-established financial viability standards.
 On a quarterly basis, AHCCCS will review the following ratios with the purpose of monitoring the financial health of the Contractor: current ratio; equity per member; medical expense ratio; and the administrative cost percentage.
-These same standards will be reviewed for the financial statements applicable to the Contractor's Medicare line of business if the Contractor is certified by AHCCCS.

 Sanctions may be imposed if the Contractor does not meet these financial viability standards.
 AHCCCS will take into account the Contractor's unique programs for managing care and improving the health status of members when analyzing medical expense and administrative ratio results.
-However, if a critical combination of the financial viability standards is not met, or if the Contractor's experience differs significantly from other Contractors, additional monitoring, such as monthly reporting, may be required.
+However, if a critical combination of the financial viability standards is not met, additional monitoring, such as monthly reporting, may be required.

-FINANCIAL VIABILITY STANDARDS - Acute Care
+FINANCIAL VIABILITY STANDARDS

+Current Ratio

-Current Ratio Current assets divided by current liabilities.
+Current assets divided by current liabilities.
 "Current assets" includes any long-term investments that can be converted to cash within 24 hours without significant penalty (i.e., greater than 20%).